 Captain Nasir Hussain was dismissed for 55 shortly before tea to make it 214 for three as Australia struggled to get back into the game.
 The right-handed Ricky Ponting ended a personal dreadful performance by overwhelming scoring an excellent 144 at almost a run a ball and sharing in a double-century stand with Mark Waugh as Australia raced away with the first day of the match.

 The Tasmanian right-hander, averaging less than eight in his last 10 innings, survived a third-ball scare before handling England’s all-seam attack a harsh lesson.
-Ponting was to end with dismissed in the final hour’s play, gloving behind an Alex Tudor lifting ball after facing 154 balls.
+Ponting was to end with dismissal in the final hour’s play, gloving behind an Alex Tudor lifting ball after facing 154 balls.
 Australian side recovered from 42 for two to close on 288 for four.

-Incredibly, the tourist was seeking to go 4-0 up in the five-match series, scored their total despite the whole of the first session being washed out by rain.
+Incredibly, the tourist was seeking to go 4-0 up in the five-match series, scoring their total despite the whole of the first session being washed out by rain.
 Waugh, while short of his stylish best, made 72.
 His 221-run partnership for the third wicket with Ricky Ponting came from just 46 over’s at almost five runs an over.

 England captains Hussain more than played his part in a spirited rearguard action as the Australia attack was given a rare workout on the second day.
 When bad light forced close England was 155 for two in reply to Australia’s 447 with Hussain 45 not out and Butcher 47 not out.

 The pair had put on 88 in two balls shy of 30 over’s.
-They were still 292 runs behind and 93 short of avoiding the follow on but at least England’s long-suffering supporters could take some pleasure from their batting.
+They were still 292 runs behind and 93 short of avoiding the follow On, but at least England’s long-suffering supporters could take some pleasure from their batting.
 Damien Martyn’s elegant 118, his second century in four Tests, had steered Australia to their imposing total and when Glenn McGrath took two wickets for five runs in 13 balls, England was on the brink of a familiar collapse.

 But Hussain, attacking with authority, in only his second Test of the series after Gillespie broke his finger in the first Test at Edgbaston and the left-handed Butcher held them at bay.
 Their batting drew placed to judge after his stylish innings.
 “I thought they batted on this wicket’s a bit up and down.